-The Sub-Funds are open-ended unit trusts.
-Phillip Money Market Fund will issue Units denominated in SGD only while Phillip Income Fund will issue Units denominated in USD, SGD, RM and THB.
-The assets of the Sub-Funds will be valued in SGD (base currency).
+The Sub-Fund is an open-ended unit trust.
+Phillip Money Market Fund will issue Units denominated in SGD.
+The assets of the Sub-Fund will be valued in SGD (base currency).

-Phillip Money Market Fund is classified as an Excluded Investment Product (as defined under Annex 1 of the MAS Notice on the Sale of Investment Products, as may be amended from time to time).
+Units of the Phillip Money Market Fund are classified as Excluded Investment Products (as defined under the MAS Notice on the Sale of Investment Products and MAS Notice on Recommendations on Investment Products, as may be amended from time to time) and prescribed capital market products (as defined in the Securities and Futures (Capital Markets Products) Regulations 2018).